feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the gathered economic information into 3 clear and concise bullet points."
+#> [1] "Summarize the researched economic information into 3 concise bullet points highlighting the most important aspects."
 #>
 #> [[2]]$response
-#> - Algeria's GDP is around $170 billion with a moderate growth rate of 2-3%.
+#> - Algeria's GDP growth is modest at 2-3%, primarily fueled by hydrocarbons and
+#> diversification initiatives.
+#> - Unemployment remains high at 11-12%, with youth unemployment being a
+#> significant concern.
-#> - Inflation is approximately 5-6%, while unemployment is high at 11-12%,
+#> - Inflation is low, around 2-3%, while key economic sectors include
-#> especially among youth.
-#> - The economy is heavily dependent on hydrocarbons, constituting 95% of exports
-#> and 30% of GDP, with emerging sectors including agriculture and services.
+#> hydrocarbons, agriculture, and services.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE